AIMET model quantization

 ../_images/quantization_workflow.PNG

-Before attempting quantization, ensure that models have been defined in accordance to model guidelines.
-These guidelines depend on the ML framework the model is written in.
+Before attempting quantization, ensure that models are defined according to model guidelines.
+These guidelines depend on the ML framework (PyTorch or TensorFlow) that the model is written in.

 PyTorch